WhyNot180/UBMP4-SPKR/JOURNAL.md

 Not much happened during previous days, as I was working on projects in other classes.
 Today I discovered that the point at which notes start blending into each other because of the lack of an FPU is at G6.
 I also discovered that the 6th octave is optimal for making out individual notes in the c major chord.
 However, this may not be the case, as the sound from the initial chord is different from that which is supplied through bluetooth.
 In other words, the chord I hard-coded in sounds better than the values supplied through bluetooth, I am not sure as to why this is and will be working on a solution tomorrow.
 Other than that I was learning more about android development, in a few more days I may be able to begin making the android app :)

+### **June 15**

+Today was focused on android development.
+I think I have almost learned enough to start proper development on the application.
+I've looked into the android libraries for bluetooth low-energy and they look pretty straight forward to use.
+I'm just a little unsure if I can get everything finished in time for the showcase on the 24th.
+Well, time to find out later, right now I've got work to do!